MY NINE YEAR OLD LAPTOP WITH BROKEN CASE

-As soon as I discussed the new situation with Eric, he went on eBay and found a seller of a similar computer that wasn’t near as old as mine for $150.00.
-He saw nothing wrong physically with it when viewing the online pics up close, so he went ahead and purchased it for me..
+As soon as I discussed my situation with Eric, he went on eBay and found someone who was selling a similar computer that wasn’t near as old as mine for $150.00.
+He saw no physical defects on the computer case when viewing the online pics up close, so he went ahead and purchased it for me..

-He had it shipped to him via FedEx ground to inspect the condition and functioning of said unit.
+Then he had it shipped to him via FedEx ground so that he could inspect the condition in person and determine functioning capabilities of said unit.
 In so doing, he found i to be in pristine condition and taken care of very well by the previous owner.

 Since my Hard Drive was a 1 Terabyte Unit and would fit nicely in the replacement computer, I pulled it out of the old laptop and sent it to him along with the RAM chips inside.
-He figured those compatible devices would give me an extra 6G of Random Access Memory.
-He added one of them to the other existing RAM chip in the replacement laptop to boost me up to 8G of RAM.
+He figured those compatible devices would give me an extra 6G of Random Access Memory when he added them to the other existing RAM chip already attached to the replacement laptop.
+That procedure would boost my internal memory capacity to 8G of RAM.

-When he got the Hard Drive I sent him, he installed it, along with one of the RAM chips, and then used his computer expertise to reconfigure the whole setup.
+When he got the Hard Drive I sent him, he installed it, along with the RAM chips, and then used his computer expertise to reconfigure the whole setup.

-With shipping costs included, the whole setup will cost about $267.
+With shipping charges included, the whole setup cost me $267.
 This is a far cry from the $700 to $900 cost of a new computer with similar features, sans a 1 Terabyte Hard Drive.

-Since I was able to finish the first revision of my latest novel just before I disassembled the old laptop, I got everything done in the nick of time on a late Friday afternoon.
-I then pushed the envelope by getting to the UPS Store on a Friday a half hour before the delivery driver was scheduled to leave with weekend shipments.
+Since I was able to complete the first revision of my latest novel just before I disassembled the old unit, I got everything done in the nick of time on a late Friday afternoon.
+I then pushed the envelope by getting to the UPS Store a half hour before the delivery driver was scheduled to pickup the weekend shipments going out.

-For some strange reason, I have a habit of cutting things close.
+For some strange reason, I have a bad habit of cutting things close all the time.
 Eric had already received the replacement computer and was waiting for me to get my stuff to him so he could get it all together.
 I almost missed the cutoff for him to get the necessary components in a timely manner.
-Some things never change.
+Some things never change, I guess.
 Phew!

-When I got the new computer back from him about a week and a half later. it looked great and booted right up.
-After I reconnected to the internet, I was good to go.
+When I got the new computer back from him about a week and a half later, it looked great and booted right up.
+After I reconnected it to the internet, everything was good to go.
 It even has a beefier case that wont break easily like the last one.
 Voila!